Expectations and Rules

 – The retreat might involve brisk walking tours, climbing stairs, getting on and off transportation, and, perhaps, standing and walking for hours indoors and outdoors, in all weather (the latter is rare and we do our best to avoid these situations, but it can happen).
 We also can’t guarantee the places we visit will be accessible, and there may be street noise outside our hotels.

 – You are strongly encouraged to bring only one suitcase due to luggage restrictions on coaches.
 You are responsible for managing your own luggage.
+Note that certain retreats may have more strict luggage limitations/requirements — please ask at the time of booking

 – If you need help, you must bring an able companion who can be entirely responsible for providing the assistance, as we cannot do this for you.